mitevpi/vuetify-component-lib-template/README.md

 #### Loading Compiled CSS

-The styles are written in SCSS and compiled upon building this library.
+The styles are written in SCSS and can be compiled upon building this library.
 They can be loaded into an application that doesn't have SCSS loading capability by referencing/importing the `component-library.css` file which is created in the `dist` folder of this repository when executing `npm run build`.

+In order to enable this functionality, an edit has to be made in [`vue.config.js`](vue.config.js).
+The line `extract: false` must be removed or set to true, so that the compiled `.css` file(s) are created upon build.

 ```js
 import "component-library/dist/component-library.css";